catppuccin/remnote/README.md

     2. [🪴 Frappé](https://github.com/catppuccin/remnote/raw/main/frapp%C3%A9/theme.css)
     3. [🌺 Macchiato](https://github.com/catppuccin/remnote/raw/main/macchiato/theme.css)
     4. [🌿 Mocha](https://github.com/catppuccin/remnote/raw/main/mocha/theme.css)
+5. ⚠ Make sure to set your interface theme Setting to `Light` if you use the Latte Theme and to `Dark` for the other themes

 > If custom CSS is preventing the loading of remnote, visit <http://www.remnote.com/notes?disableCustomCSS> ([From CSS Docs](https://plugins.remnote.com/custom-css))